 If you then put down the game and look at the start screen and the only thing you care about is that you lost the game in round 42 because you chose the wrong weapon in wave 25 – that’s my joke/message.

 I’m not an experienced game designer, though.
 “Joyful Executions” can sadly never be more than an attempt – or a tribute to thoughts and games much better than mine.
 The game is quite convoluted and the whole first 15 minutes are a drag – but if you hang on until after round 20, it does become interesting.

 In summary “Joyful Executions” is supposed to be a curious commentary on disturbing realities that need awareness and addressing.
 The game is also an example of what video games can be and what games as a medium can be used for (for better or worse).

-Wasn’t it a bad time to release a game about North Korea – during the NK crisis?
+Wasn’t it a bad time to release a game about North Korea?